weblabormx/laravel-front/README.md

         ];
     }
 ```
-Create the relationship in the model in plural
+Create the relationship in the model in plural.
 ```php
     public function videos()
     {